UselessGuru/UG-Miner/README.md

 - First donation cycle starts somewhen between 10:01h and 23:45h and will then donate for 15 minutes.
 After that it will mine for you again until the next donation run.
 - After 00:00h the donation start time is randomized again.
 - When donation start time is reached it will then donate for 15 minutes.
 After that it will mine for you again until the next donation run.
-The donation data is stored in 'Data\DonationData.json'.
+The donation data is stored in '[UG-Miner directory]\Data\DonationData.json'.
-All donation times and addresses are recorded in the donation log file 'Log\DonationLog.csv'.
+All donation times and addresses are recorded in the donation log file '[UG-Miner directory]\Log\DonationLog.csv'.

 ## Known issues